DUI Checkpoints - Constitutionality and Your Rights

 DUI Checkpoints TN

-If you are arrested for DUI at a checkpoint in Tennessee, this does not mean that you do not have a defense to this charge.
-Various considerations, circumstances, and legalities can apply to your situation, which can help your case.
+If you are arrested for impaired driving at a DUI checkpoint in Tennessee for drunk driving, this does not mean that you do not have a defense to this charge.
+Various D U I considerations, circumstances, and legalities can apply to your driving under the influence situation, which can help your case.

 For example, the accuracy of the Breathalyzer and sobriety field tests can be questioned.
-Additionally, if you were pulled over for a minor traffic violation before your DUI arrest, this could be seen as an illegal stop that violated your rights.
+Additionally, if you were pulled over by a law enforcement officer ora THP officer for a minor traffic violation before your DUI arrest, this could be seen as an illegal stop that violated your rights.
 Many other legal considerations may apply to your case.

 You may need more information about your DUI case, such as what is a TN sobriety checkpoint, what my rights are at a TN roadblock, or other DUI questions.

 Hagar & Phillips Wilson County TN attorneys can help to seek justice for wrongful or unjust DUI charges.
-To learn more, we invite you to stop by our Lebanon office, contact us, or call 615-784-4588.
+To learn more about your fourth amendment rights or how Tennessee dui laws are enforced, we invite you to stop by our Lebanon office, contact us, or call 615-784-4588.

 The information provided on this blog is meant for general informational purposes only and should not be construed as medical or legal advice.
 While we strive to provide accurate and up-to-date information, we make no representations or warranties of any kind regarding the completeness, accuracy, reliability, or suitability of the blog content.
 Any reliance on this information is at your own risk.
 This blog may discuss legal topics, but for advice specific to your situation, consult a qualified attorney.
 We do not assume responsibility for actions taken based on the information herein.
 We are not liable for any losses or damages resulting from the use of this blog.
 Links to other websites are not endorsements, and technical issues may affect blog availability.
 By using this blog, you agree to this disclaimer.
 Hagar Phillips Attorneys At Law